Neema105/Neema105/README.md

 ## About Me

 I’m a data engineer who loves taking messy, chaotic data and turning it into something clean and reliable.
-I focus on building smart, efficient pipelines so teams can trust their metrics without second-guessing the infrastructure.
-Ultimately, my goal is simple: keep the data flowing smoothly so everyone else can do their best work.
+Combining my recent Google Advanced Data Analytics certificate and my strong passion to pursue graduate school, I have developed a rigorous approach to data architecture that bridges the gap between software engineering and advanced analytics

 ## Tech Stack